LIFE INSURANCE

 Life insurance is an insurance policy contract that pays money to the policyholder’s beneficiary or beneficiaries when the policyholder dies, as long as the policyholder has met their agreed-upon terms in the policy.

-Then, depending on the policy type, the life insurance applicant may be required to get a medical examination.
-For some plans, the younger you are and better health you’re in, the lower your life insurance costs can be.
+Then, depending on the life insurance policy type, the life insurance applicant may be required to get a medical examination.
+For some plans, the younger you are, and the better health you’re in, the lower your life insurance costs can be.
 You could lock in a lower rate by signing up for life insurance earlier in life, which is why it’s a good idea to consider life insurance sooner rather than later.

 For some life insurance plans, there’s no medical exam required.
 Whatever your age or health condition, there are affordable life insurance options available to you.